ayush18pop/Surety/README.md

 [![Self-Hosted](https://img.shields.io/badge/deployment-self--hosted-blue)](#why-self-hosted-not-a-hosted-api)
 [![License](https://img.shields.io/badge/license-MIT%20(pending)-lightgrey)](#license)

-A self-hosted indexer built specifically for **stablecoin payment settlement** — not a generic "watch any contract" tool.
-It watches stablecoin transfers and is working toward telling you the moment a payment is truly final and safe to act on, not just "seen" on-chain.
+**The third option for stablecoin payment settlement.** Not "build reorg-safe finality tracking yourself" (tedious, easy to get subtly wrong).
+Not "trust a hosted API with your settlement-critical data" (fast, but now someone else's uptime is your uptime).
+Surety is that correctness work — done, tested, self-hosted — for teams who want to own their infra without building it from zero.

-Run it yourself, next to your own systems, pointed at your own RPC endpoint or your own Ethereum node.
-Nothing about this is hosted or SaaS — it's a package you install and run on your own infra, because it's watching money move for your business, and you shouldn't have to trust a third party's uptime or hand them the list of addresses you're watching.
+It watches stablecoin transfers, tells you the moment a payment is truly final and safe to act on (not just "seen"), and fires a signed webhook when it does.
+Run it next to your own systems, pointed at your own RPC endpoint.
+Nothing here is hosted or SaaS.

 > [!NOTE]
 > **Early, and building in public.** [ROADMAP.md](ROADMAP.md) tracks what's actually done vs. planned, checked off against real commits and tests — trust it over this page's pitch if the two ever disagree.